 Companies and Financial Gearing

-There are several instances when a company may engage in financial gearing to strengthen its capital structure, including:
+There are several instances when a company may engage in financial gearing to strengthen its capital structure, including the following:

 When sourcing for new capital to support the company’s operations, a business enjoys the option of choosing between debt and equity capital.
-However, most owners prefer debt capital over equity since issuing more stocks will dilute their ownership stakes in the company and reduce the amount of power that they enjoy as majority shareholders.
+Most owners prefer debt capital over equity since issuing more stocks will dilute their ownership stake in the company.
 A profitable company can use borrowed funds to generate more revenues and use the returns to service the debt, without affecting the ownership structure.

-A company that mainly relies on equity capital to finance operations throughout the year may experience cash shortfalls that may affect the normal operations of the company.
-The best remedy for such situation is to seek additional cash from lenders to finance the operations.
-Debt capital is readily available from financial institutions and investors as long as the company’s books are in order.
+A company that mainly relies on equity capital to finance operations throughout the year may experience cash shortfalls that affect the normal operations of the company.
+The best remedy for such a situation is to seek additional cash from lenders to finance the operations.
+Debt capital is readily available from financial institutions and investors as long as the company appears financially sound.

-A company may require a large amount of capital within a short duration to finance major investments such as to acquire a competitor firm or purchase the essential assets of a firm that is exiting the market.
-Such investments require urgent action, and the shareholders may not be in a position to raise the required capital due to the time limitations.
-However, if the business is in good terms with its creditors, it may obtain large amounts of capital within a short duration as long as it meets the requirements set by creditors.
+A company may require a large amount of capital to finance major investments such as acquiring a competitor firm or purchasing the essential assets of a firm that is exiting the market.
+Such investments require urgent action and shareholders may not be in a position to raise the required capital due to the time limitations.
+If the business is on good terms with its creditors, it may obtain large amounts of capital quickly as long as it meets the loan requirements.